alexfernandez/alexfernandez.github.io/2017/origins-language.md

 In fact, information content would grow even more slowly with vocabulary size, when considering redundancy in sentences.
 Particles and other function words are highly redundant.

+We will now delve into different uses for language are enabled by increasing information content.

 ### Description